telerik/winforms-docs/controls/forms-and-dialogs/tabbedform/features/navigation.md

 When there is no enough space and not all tabs are visible, two buttons will appear.
 They will allow you to navigate through the tabs and select the desired one.

->caption Figure 1: Tabs Navigation.
+>caption Figure 1: Tabs Navigation

 ![WinForms RadTabbedForm Tabs Navigation](images/radtabbedform-navigation001.gif)